asumaran/headless-woocommerce/README.md

 This repo contains a demo for a detached WooCommerce store, using Store API, which is under-development and is included for free with WooCommerce and WooCommerce Blocks plugins.

-WooCommerce Stripe Gateway is required to be configured.
+WooCommerce Payments is required to be configured.

 ## Limitations